 Board Member Biographies

-As Secretary of Education, Matthew Malone directs the Executive Office of Education and works closely with the Commonwealth’s education agencies – Department of Early Education and Care, Department of Elementary and Secondary Education, Department of Higher Education and the University of Massachusetts system - while serving as a voting member of the governing board of all four education agencies.
-He is the Governor’s top advisor on education and helps shape the Commonwealth’s continuous education reform agenda.
+As Secretary of Education, Jim Peyser directs the Executive Office of Education which is responsible for early education, K-12, and higher education in Massachusetts.
+Secretary Peyser sits on each of the boards governing the Commonwealth’s education agencies – Department of Early Education and Care, Department of Elementary and Secondary Education, and Department of Higher Education as well as the University of Massachusetts system.
+He is Governor Baker’s top advisor on education and helps shape the Commonwealth’s education reform agenda.

 Joni Block is a Grants Specialist with the Brockton Public Schools where she oversees state and federal grants for young children and their families.
 Joni has had experience in educational policy issues at the local, state, national, and international levels involving curriculum, instruction, and assessment issues.
 Joni previously served as a consultant to several Departments of Education and to the Massachusetts legislature’s past Early Education and Care Advisory Committee.
 Her teaching experience has encompassed preschool through graduate programs where she focused on inclusive practices and providing access to quality education for ALL.
 Her work involves collaboration with families, educators, and community organizations.
 Joni was a member of the Wheelock faculty, teaching and coordinating early childhood and leadership courses and programs.
 Joni has a Master’s degree in Education, Early Childhood/Special Needs from Rhode Island College, and a Bachelor of Science degree in Special Education and Elementary Education from Southern Connecticut State College.